Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: In-situ methods for nucleation on the graphene surface

-In a second experiment, a seed layer of Al$_2$O$_3$ was deposited, followed by 11 nm HZO and a capping layer for crystallization.
-For the seed layer only, a lower growth temperature of 150$\degree$C was employed.
-For Al$_2$O$_3$ deposited with a trimethylaluminum (TMA) precursor, H$_2$O can be employed as an oxidant and deposition can occur at a reduced temperature, so that enhanced physisorption of water molecules can assist in nucleation on the Gr surface \cite{zhang2014direct}.
-In these samples, the metal substrate is expected to play a role in the ALD process by further increasing wetting of the surface by H$_2$O \cite{dlubak2012substrate}.
-The lower temperature brings an additional benefit of reducing any possible damage to the underlying Gr layer. \\
+To investigate nucleation performed in-situ by ALD, a seed layer of Al$_2$O$_3$ was deposited, followed by 11\,nm HZO and a capping layer for crystallization.
+For the seed layer only, a lower ALD temperature of 150$\degree$C was applied.
+When depositing Al$_2$O$_3$ with a trimethylaluminum (TMA) precursor, H$_2$O can be employed as an oxidant and deposition can occur at a reduced temperature \cite{zhang2014direct}.
+In these samples, the metallic layer is expected to play a role in the ALD process by further increasing wetting of the surface by H$_2$O \cite{dlubak2012substrate}.
+The lower temperature should help to avoid damage to the Gr as well as prevent possible intermixing of Co/HM \cite{ajejas2019thermally}.

-Figure \ref{AFM_TMA} shows an AFM map of the sample surface after 3 deposition cycles of the Al$_2$O$_3$ interlayer.
-Line defects (such as step edges) in the Gr layer also increase the wettability, which explains why there are some regions of thicker deposition, as indicated by the red dashed lines on the larger-scale image in figure \ref{AFM_full}, which are of similar structure to the features seen in figure \ref{AFM_HyALD}.
-Furthermore, the increased average roughness of 0.69 nm reveals the improved surface coverage, pointing to a more efficient nucleation even after very few ALD cycles.
-The slight deviations in height appear to reduce as the film thickness increases, and are absent in scanning electron microscopy (SEM) and AFM images of the full film, as shown in supplementary figure \ref{sfig1_final_film}, where the roughness is slightly reduced again to 0.52 nm.\\
+Figure \ref{fig1_AFM}(b) shows an AFM map of the sample surface after 3 deposition cycles of the Al$_2$O$_3$ interlayer.
+Enhanced nucleation can still be clearly observed at step edges in Pt(111), indicated by the red dashed lines on the larger-scale image (figure \ref{fig1_AFM}(c)).
+Nonetheless, the improved surface coverage is visible in AFM and is apparent in the increased average roughness of 0.69\,nm, pointing to a more efficient nucleation even after very few ALD cycles.
+An additional feature observed in AFM images is the existence of large structural defects, highlighted in red boxes in figure \ref{mag_hyst}, which are seen to propagate through the HZO films (see supplementary information) and may reduce the breakdown field of the \AlOx{} layer.
+It should be noted that the slight deviations in height introduced by the selective nucleation on \AlOx{} appear to reduce as the film thickness increases, and are absent in scanning electron microscopy (SEM) and AFM images after HZO deposition, as shown in supplementary.